-- a.
-The domestic demand for goods consists of consumption spending, investment spending and government spending.
-True - b.
+Statement True False a.
+The domestic demand for goods consists of consumption spending, investment spending and government spending. b.
 An increase in autonomous spending increases the equilibrium level of output and income.
-True - c.
-According to the IS relation, there is a negative relationship between the interest rate and investment spending.
-True - d.
+C. According to the IS relation, there is a negative relationship between the interest rate and investment spending. d.
 A higher real exchange rate implies a real depreciation of the domestic currency.
-False.
-It implies a real appreciation of the domestic currency.

-1. Distinguish between domestic demand for goods and the demand for domestic goods.

-The domestic demand for goods is the sum of consumption spending, investment spending and government spending (C + I + G) while the demand for domestic goods is the demand for domestic goods by households, firms, and government, both domestic and foreign.
-It is equal to the domestic demand for goods plus net exports:

-$$(C + I + G - IM/\varepsilon + X).$$
+~

+1 247

+y

+~~~
-2. Choose the correct option in brackets.

-a.
-An increase in taxation (increases, decreases) the disposable income of households and consumption spending (increases, decreases), and the demand for goods (decreases, increases) in the economy.

-An increase in taxation (increases, decreases) the disposable income of households and consumption spending (increases, decreases), and the demand for goods (decreases, increases) in the economy.

-b.
-An increase in government spending (increases, decreases) the demand for goods and (increases, decreases) the equilibrium level of output and income.
+- 1. Distinguish between domestic demand for goods and the demand for domestic goods. - 2.
+Choose the correct option in brackets. - a.
+An increase in taxation (increases, decreases) the disposable income of households and consumption spending (increases, decreases), and the demand for goods (decreases, increases) in the economy. - b.
+An increase in government spending (increases, decreases) the demand for goods and (increases, decreases) the equilibrium level of output and income. - c.

-An increase in government spending (increases, decreases) the demand for goods and (increases, decreases) the equilibrium level of output and income.

-c.
 The change in government spending has a multiplier effect on the equilibrium level of output and income, which means that the change in the equilibrium output and income is (smaller, larger) than the initial change in government spending.

-The change in government spending has a multiplier effect on the equilibrium level of output, which means that the change in the equilibrium income is (smaller, larger) than the change in the initial government spending.

-- 1. Indicate whether the following statements are true or false: - a.
-An increase in the domestic level of output increases the level of imports.
-True - An increase in the domestic level of output increases consumption spending by households and they will buy more imported goods.
-True - An increase in the domestic level of output increases the amount of capital goods required by firms and they will import more capital goods.
-True
+Statement True False a.
+An increase in the domestic level of output increases the level of imports. b.
+An increase in the domestic level of output increases consumption spending by households and they will buy more imported goods.
+C. An increase in the domestic level of output increases the amount of capital goods required by firms and they will import more capital goods.